 Is the Mr. Jerery Fisher 50p in circulation?
-No, not yet but it will be, probably towards the end of this year.
+Yes.
 The uncirculated version release date was the 5th of June 2017, so it is available to buy now.

 Coin Hunter is a trusted name with a background in creating coin related applications and supplying circulation coins, we now also supply new sealed Brilliant Uncirculated coins from The Royal Mint.